-encompass multifaceted consumer priorities and are broadly representative of patients' priority issues, namely online access to health information, the ability to communicate and share information with care team members, and electronic tools to make use of this information in the pursuit of better care and health.
+CPeH submits these three use cases to inform ONC's priorities for the development of technical standards, policies and implementation specifications.
+We recommend these use cases because they encompass multi-faceted consumer priorities and are broadly representative of patients' priority issues, namely online access to health information, the ability to communicate and share information with care team members, and electronic tools to use this information in the pursuit of better care and health.